Zouave: The Third Republic

 The four zouave regiments of the French Army wore their traditional colorful dress during the early months of the First World War.
 The development of the machine gun, rapid-fire artillery, and improved small-arms obliged them to adopt a plain khaki uniform from 1915 onwards, in common with other units of the Armée d'Afrique.
 From 1927 to 1939 the "oriental dress" of red fez ("chéchia"), blue sash, braided blue jackets with waistcoats and voluminous red trousers was reintroduced as off-duty dress for re-enlisted NCOs and other long-service regulars in the zouave regiments.

 It was also worn by colour guards and other detachments on ceremonial occasions.
 White trousers of the same wide style had, until 1915, been worn as an item of hot-weather or active service dress.
 The four regiments were distinguished by the colours (red, blue, white and yellow) of the "tombeaus" (circular false pockets) on each side of their open-fronted jackets.

-The zouaves played a major role in the 1914–1918 War with their numbers being expanded to nine régiments de marche.
+The zouaves played a major role in World War One, with their numbers being expanded to nine régiments de marche.
 These units retained much of their traditional panache, especially in attack.
 They became however less conspicuous in World War II, seeing service mainly during the opening stages of the war in the Battle of France (1940) and in the course of the liberation of France (1944).